turingschool/career-development-curriculum/module_two/outreach_networking_guidelines.md

 Identify a contact you will reach out to by the end of this module.
 This could be a mentor, alum, or anyone from your current network.
 Describe:

-1. Why you want to connect with this person and what you want to talk about
+1. Who your contact is, why you want to connect with them, and what you want to talk about
 2. When you will contact them by and how you plan to meet
 3. What your follow-up will look like once you've met with them
 4. What other steps will you take to start building a stronger network in the tech community?